 Canadian Tour Dates

-Providing one more reason for destination tourism, the amphitheatre season pairs wine and local food with music for yet another sure-to-be-sold-out season in the gorgeous vine-filled region of Ontario.
-Local restaurants will be featured for each performance.
+Providing one more reason for destination tourism, Jackson-Triggs Niagara Estate Amphitheatre’s summer season pairs wine and local food with music for yet another sure-to-be-sold-out season in the gorgeous vine-filled region of Ontario.

 August 14 & 15 – Jann Arden